 Gary C. Tognoni/shutterstock

 On the coast of North Carolina, in Wrightsville Beach, the holidays are taken very seriously, and Thanksgiving is no exception.
 On Thanksgiving Day, the Blockade Runner Beach Resort hosts a gala and Thanksgiving Day feast.
 If being on the water is calling your name, Cape Fear Naturalist Captain Joe Abbate offers sunset cruises for the family.
 Once you sleep off your food coma and Friday arrives, take the entire family to the Flotilla Experience at Wrightsville Beach.
 It is the Southern coastal version of a holiday parade, but this one is on water, and at night!
 If you really want a getaway, check out Hatteras Island off the coast of North Carolina.
 It’s one of the Outer Banks’ least populated regions, with just seven small villages scattered about.
 It’s become a desirable location for those seeking a quiet vacation destination.
-Here are nine meaningful Thanksgiving traditions you’ll want to steal no matter where you’re celebrating.
+Don’t miss these 10 holiday travel tips to save your sanity.

 Pack a picnic lunch and visit a local state park

-Maybe all you want to do is keep it as simple and low cost as possible, to which it’s highly recommended you take advantage of the great outdoors.
+Maybe all you want to do is keep it as simple and low cost as possible for your Thanksgiving vacation.
+One easy way?
+Take advantage of the great outdoors.
 Make yourself a savory turkey sandwich, strap on your sneakers, and head to a local state park for some sweet solitude.
 If you’re in Minnesota, Lake of the Ozarks State Park is a must.
 It offers more than 17,000 acres of woodlands, glades, caves, and bluffs eroded by the Grand Glaize Creek.
-Taking your dog?
-Here are our favorite dog-friendly national parks.
+Here are 7 reasons fall is the cheapest time to travel.